gdianxiang/cpl_2019_foxes_and_marksmen/README.md

 Having obtained the statistics for inaugural Canadian Premier League 2019 season, I thought for a while with regard to what I can do with the statistics.
 What facts can I discover in this dataset?

-With this script, I present my first findings derived from this dataset - to find out the players putting themselves in great positions and the sharpshooter.
+With this script, I present my first findings derived from this dataset - to find out the players putting themselves in great positions and the sharpshooters.
 <br>
 <br>
 <!--Built With: Language and Packages-->